timokoz/krxclient-docs/features/goresbot/fentbot.md

 ---

 # Fent Bot ![Ultimate](https://img.shields.io/badge/Ultimate-%23f76d6d?style=flat-square)
 The **Fent Bot** tab in KRX Client provides advanced tool for automating via pathfinding and tunneling.
+*Note: When using avoid bots, please use a higher `cl_prediction_margin` refer to [settings](settings.md) and choose pred margin based on ping*

 ---